centiservice/mats3_site/_docs/B-Intro-01-message-oriented-rpc.md

 Mats<sup>3</sup> stands for _Message-oriented Asynchronous, Transactional, Staged, Stateless Services!_
 Mats<sup>3</sup> is _Messaging with a call stack!_
 Mats<sup>3</sup> is _Message-Oriented Asynchronous RPC!_

+So, how to start Mats Flows?
+Go to the [next chapter](/docs/mats-flow-initiation)!